Luucwa/documentation/content/applications/hr/payroll/payslips.rst

 .. important::
    In order for a payslip to be paid, the employee *must* have a bank account entered in their contact information.
-If there is no bank information, a payslip cannot be paid, and an error will appear when the :guilabel:`Make Payment` button is clicked.
+If there is no bank information, a payslip cannot be paid, and an error appears when the :guilabel:`Make Payment` button is clicked.
 Banking information can be found in the :guilabel:`Private Information` tab on the employee's card.
 Edit the employee card, and add banking information, if it is missing.